 - Install just one spacer on the shaft, then install the new clutch.
 Use the 6mm socket to fasten the bolt.

 - Measure the gap between the clutch and pulley with a feeler gauge.
 If the clearance is incorrect, you should add another spacer.
 The recommended gap is determined by the car manufacturer.

-- Test the ac compressor clutch.
-If everything went well, the ac compressor clutch should engage at this point.
-Turn on the ac and see if the clutch engages.
+- Test the AC compressor clutch.
+If everything goes well, the AC compressor clutch should engage at this point.
+Turn on the AC and see if the clutch engages.

 Why AC Compressor Pulley and Bearing Fails

-When the ac compressor pulley and bearing fails, you can hear a squealing noise coming from the engine.
-Here are a couple of main reasons why the ac compressor pulley and bearing fails:
+When the AC compressor pulley and bearing fail, you can hear a squealing noise coming from the engine.
+Here are a couple of main reasons why the AC compressor pulley and bearing fail: